teryror/4tld/txt/fuzz.md

 Where `S` is the actual weight we need to tune.

 `c` is the __consecutive match bonus__.
-In my old heuristic, this looked much the same (`let c = if (A[i - 1] == B[j - 1]) Cb else Ca`), which is what caused one of my problems: You can weight this such that, up to a given pattern length, abbreviations will always be preferred to consecutive matches, despite `S < Cb - Ca`, which is necessary to ensure that one long sequence will always score higher than multiple sequences.
+In my old heuristic, this looked much the same (`let c = if (A[i - 1] == B[j - 1]) Cb else Ca`), which is what caused one of my problems: You can set the weights such that, up to a given pattern length, abbreviations will always be preferred to consecutive matches, despite `S < Cb - Ca`, which is necessary to ensure that one long sequence will always score higher than multiple sequences.
 However, I did not take into account that sequences will often start after a separator, giving them both bonuses, making it impossible for abbreviations to score higher than sequences.

 Turns out you cannot have both while also keeping `Cb` constant.
 So I replaced it with